RyufathSoepeno/React-Native-Programming/README.md

 3. It will take a while, wait for download

-4. After that, open the folder and run in vs code:
+4. After that, open the folder and run in vs code: [PROCEED HERE WHEN FOLDER ALREADY CREATED WHEN U COME BACK]
 	1. type "cd Folder_Name"
 	2. type "code ."